andresgomezfrr/normalizer/README.md

 mvn clean package
 ```

-If you want to check if pass all the test:
+If you want to check if it passes all the test:

 ```
 mvn test